ryzzaki/delivro-task/README.md

 ### The Task

-Create an application that will contain a page to view all the uploaded data in any way you deem appropriate and an upload preview modal to allow the user to submit the provided JSON data:
+Create a dashboard that will display all the shipments uploaded to the application so far and allow the user to insert new data by uploading JSON files containing invoice data.
+The file upload flow within the application should be as follows:

-- The user wants to upload a JSON file containing the invoices and shipments data (this is provided as `invoices_1.json` to you as part of this task).
+1. User selects a JSON file (e.g. the provided example file `invoices_1.json`) containing invoice and shipment data.
-- Allow the user to preview the JSON before uploading it to check if there are any mistakes
+2. The application will allow the user to preview the data within the JSON file before they confirm the upload.
-- Allow the user to submit the data to the backend
-- Save the data into a database of your choice on the backend
-- The saved data should be retrievable from the database and displayed to the user on the main page

-The edge case:

-- The user can come back to upload a second JSON file (this is provided as `invoices_2.json`) which contains a mix of some corrected invoices to existing shipments and also new invoices with new shipments.
-The data structures for `invoices_1.json` and `invoices_2.json` are the same.
+3. Invoice data gets uploaded to the backend and stored in the database in a format of your choosing.
+4. The main shipment dashboard will now display all the latest data, including data from the newly uploaded file.

+It is possible that multiple JSON files will contain invoice information related to the same shipment, in which case you should keep history of all the invoiced prices for that shipment.
+The dashboard should mainly display the very last price that got uploaded, but there should be some way to view shipment's price history.

+**IMPORTANT:** You can assume that objects within the JSON file with the same `id` field will always contain the same exact data.
+For example, if you have already encountered a shipment with the same `id`, all the other fields (e.g. `trackingNumber`, `provider`, `mode`, etc.) will contain the exact same information as last time.

 ### User Stories

 - User should be able to upload any of the `invoices_X.json` files
-- User should be able to preview the uploaded JSON before submitting it
+- User should be able to preview data withing the JSON file before submitting it
-- User should be able to view uploaded data in the main screen
+- User should be able to view uploaded data though the shipment dashboard
-- User should be able to view the shipments with the latest uploaded invoice price and weight (latest invoice is assumed to be correct)
+- User should be able to filter the dashboard to only view shipment's made by a specific company

 ### Important

-- You do NOT have to create an authentication mechanism, the whole process can be public.
-You do NOT lose any points for not doing this, we do not expect this of you
+- This application is assumed to be entirely internal and thus, you do NOT have to create any mechanism of authentication
+- Application should be able to process and display large quantities of data without significant performance issues
-- You can OPTIONALLY use wireframes found in the `/wireframes` folder for inspiration, but you are strongly encouraged to come up with your own UI/UX
+- You can OPTIONALLY use wireframes found in the `/wireframes` folder for inspiration, but you are strongly encouraged to come up with your own UI/UX ideas
 - You can use any database you are familiar with, but we do recommend the usage of relational DBs
+- You MUST use any React-based solution to create the frontend
+- You MUST use TypeScript on the Frontend and the Backend
 - You MUST provide clear instructions on how to install and run the application
-- You MUST use any React based framework to create the frontend
-- You MUST use TypeScript on the Frontend and the Backend

-The **choice of frameworks does not matter** to us besides these conditions.
+The **choice of frameworks and libraries does not matter** to us besides these conditions.

 ### Bonus ideas (completely optional)

 1. Implement a Docker container to run the app
 2. Deploy the application to any infrastructure provider of your choice
 3. Implement i18n (English and any other language of your choice)
-4. Add payload validation to the backend endpoint using Zod or any other package of your choice

 ### Final remarks